AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/API operations relevant to Log Service/OpenSlsService.md

 1. Compose and encode a string-to-sign.

-    1. Create a canonicalized query string by arranging the request parameters \(including all common and operation-specific parameters except Signature\) in alphabetical order.
+    1. Create a canonicalized query string by arranging the request parameters in alphabetical order.
+These parameters include all common and operation-specific parameters except Signature.

     2. Encode the parameters in UTF-8.
 For more information, see [RFC 3986](http://tools.ietf.org/html/rfc3986).

         -   Uppercase letters, lowercase letters, digits, and some special characters such as hyphens \(-\), underscores \(\_\), periods \(.\), and tildes \(~\) do not need to be encoded.
         -   Other characters must be percent encoded in `%XY` format. `XY` represents the ASCII code of the characters in hexadecimal notation.
 For example, double quotation marks \("\) are encoded as `%22`.
         -   Use an equal sign \(=\) to concatenate each encoded request parameter and its value.
-        -   Use an ampersand \(&\) to concatenate each encoded request parameter.
-The order of the parameter must be consistent with that in [Step 1.a](#step_bw2_s55_mxb).
+        -   Use an ampersand \(&\) to concatenate encoded request parameters in alphabetical order.
+These parameters include all common and operation-specific parameters except Signature.
     3. Create a canonicalized query string.

 2. Create a string-to-sign.